Vashnak/react-toasts/README.md

 $ npm install -S react-toasts
 ```

-You have to import both variables : ToastContainer and ToastStore
+You have to import 2 modules : ToastContainer and ToastStore

 ``` js